-Eating Disorder Recovery: getting better and losing friends
+Eating Disorder Recovery Experience: losing and making friends

 When you have an eating disorder the people who are attracted to you are attracted to who you are and how you respond with your eating disorder intact.